 According to the Childhood Bereavement Estimation Model, approximately 1 in 14 American children will experience a significant loss (e.g., that of a parent or sibling) during childhood.
 Nonetheless, it is often overlooked that children have the capacity to experience and understand the intense emotions of grief.
 This oversight renders children particularly vulnerable to feeling alone and helpless as they grieve.
 Children’s Grief Awareness Day seeks to increase awareness of the fact that children can and do grieve.
 In the words of Dr. Alan Wolfelt:

 “Any child that is old enough to love is old enough to mourn.”

 On November 19th, we strive to promote recognition of the needs of grieving children.
 Providing support for grieving children is critical, as research suggests that ignoring children’s grief has massive repercussions for their psychological and physical health.

 Children and teens need to know that their perspectives are valued.
 This year, we want to honor the stories of individual grieving children by providing them with a platform to be heard.

-We would love to hear from children under 13, but need parent or caregiver permission to participate in this project.
+We would love to hear from children under 13, but you do need a parent or caregiver’s permission to participate in this project.
 To submit for this project, a parent or caregiver will need to send the audio recording to us by email and sign a consent form allowing us to use it.
 Parents/caregivers should email us at email@example.com to request the permission form.